 In addition to its well-known cosmetic applications, botulinum neurotoxin is used to treat a variety of illnesses.
 In 2011, the U.S. Food and Drug Administration accepted a method developed by Allergan, Inc., that replaces animal use for testing the stability and potency of botulinum neurotoxin type A products.
 A presentation on this method was given at the November 2006 NICEATM-sponsored workshop on alternatives for botulinum toxin testing.

 Erysipelas is an infectious livestock disease.
-Infected animals may show no symptoms, or may develop an acute or chronic disease that can be fatal.
-The bacterium that causes erysipelas can be spread by contaminated waste, feed, water, soil, and bedding.
-Biting insects and other animals also serve as vectors for erysipelas.
+Infected animals may show no symptoms or may develop an acute or chronic disease that can be fatal.
 Vaccination of livestock is key to control of the disease.

 The original erysipelas vaccine potency test used 30 pigs per dose, took up to four weeks to perform, and required development of clinical disease in control animals.
-An alternative in vitro potency test for veterinary erysipelas vaccines is described in USDA SAM 613.
-This test compares the level of protective antigen to a qualified reference standard, confirming the potency of tested production lots of vaccine without using animals.
+An alternative in vitro potency test for veterinary erysipelas vaccines is described in USDA SAM 613 (2009, updated 2016).
+This test compares the level of protective antigen to a qualified reference standard.
+Through this comparison, confirmation of the potency of tested production lots of vaccine can be performed without using animals.

 Tetanus can be fatal to animals and humans.
 The bacterium that causes the disease is widespread, found in soil and in the gastrointestinal tracts of animals.
 Vaccination is important for prevention of tetanus, and periodic booster vaccines are needed to maintain lifelong immunity.

-The traditional potency test required prior to release of each batch of tetanus vaccines, a vaccination-challenge test in guinea pigs, requires large numbers of animals and involves the development of disease in control animals.
-An alternative serological method refines animal use by using an ELISA test or a toxin-binding inhibition (or “ToBI”) test to measure the amount of tetanus antibodies in the blood of immunized guinea pigs.
+The traditional potency test required prior to the release of each batch of tetanus vaccines, a vaccination-challenge test in guinea pigs, uses large numbers of animals and involves the development of disease in control animals.
+An alternative serological method refines animal use by using an ELISA test or a toxin-binding inhibition (ToBI) test.
+These tests measure the amount of tetanus antibodies in the blood of immunized guinea pigs.
 Because potency is assessed by antibody production rather than by protection against disease, this method eliminates the pain and distress experienced by the animals that develop disease in the challenge test.